saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Must implement Serializable.
 - It should have a public no-arg constructor.
 - All properties in java bean must be private with public getters and setter methods.
-- val lazyInit: Int by lazy { 10 }
-- Above is example of lazy initialization.

-### Property vs field
-- Property has getters and setters and are accessible publicly.
-- Field is private and has no getters and setters.
-- Koltin don't have fields.

-### What are checked exceptions.
-- In Kotlin all exceptions are unchecked.
-- This means that the Kotlin compiler does not force you to wrap all code that could produce an exception in a try/catch statement.
-- In Java all exceptions are unchecked.